BeratUlualan/Qumulo-File-Filter/Python/README.md

 Qumulo API capabilities allow you to write your own automation until Qumulo announces native automation for this purpose.

-**file_filter_py** script uses Qumulo's SnapDiff API (https://care.qumulo.com/hc/en-us/articles/360004815093-Snapshots-Identify-File-Changes-between-Snapshots) for identifying new created files and folders.
+**file_filter.py** script uses Qumulo's SnapDiff API (https://care.qumulo.com/hc/en-us/articles/360004815093-Snapshots-Identify-File-Changes-between-Snapshots) for identifying new created files and folders.
 This API call gives this list easily without any tree walk activity and also it can create a snapshot to protect files from any unwanted file movement activities.

-You can change the duration period of the snapshots with editing below line in the **file_filter_py**.
+You can change the duration period of the snapshots with editing below line in the **file_filter.py**.

 ```rc.snapshot.create_snapshot(policy_name, '', '2hours', directory_path)```